bk-cs/rtr/send_log/README.md

 ## DESCRIPTION
-Send Json files to Humio and delete them upon successful transmission.
-Defaults to all Json files located in the Rtr directory if 'File' is not specified.
+Send .txt, .csv, .json, and .log files to Humio and delete them upon successful transmission.
+Defaults to supported files located in the temporary Real-time Response directory if 'File' is not specified.

 ## PARAMETER Cloud
 Base Humio cloud URL (Required)